AdobeDocs/campaign-classic.en/help/configuration/using/schema-structure.md

 </element>
 ```

-The following rules must be adhered to:
+The following rules apply:

 * Each **`<element>`** and **`<attribute>`** must be identified by name via the **name** attribute.

   >[!IMPORTANT]
   >
-  >The name of the element should be concise, preferably in English, and include only authorized characters in accordance with XML naming rules.
+  >The name of the element should be concise, preferably in English, and include only characters allowed in XML naming rules.

 * Only **`<element>`** elements can contain **`<attribute>`** elements and **`<element>`** elements in the XML structure.
 * An **`<attribute>`** element must have a unique name within an **`<element>`**.